NilsDannemann/supersaas-nuxthub-sample/README.md

-# Data Prism NuxtHub
+# DATA/Prism NuxtHub

-This version of Data Prism is built specifically for [NuxtHub](https://hub.nuxt.com/).
+This version of DATA/Prism is built specifically for [NuxtHub](https://hub.nuxt.com/).

 Why a separate repo?